hasanmansur/BuddyTalk/README.md

 What?
 -----
-This example app shows you how to use SocketIO with Express.js and Redis for a Horizontally Scalable chat capable of serving concurrent clients.
+This example app demonstrates a real time horizontally scalable chat capable of serving concurrent clients.

+We are using the following components to build our chat app:
+- Node.js
+- Express.js
+- Socket.io
+- Redis